Towards a spectrally multiplexed quantum repeater

-The results of the measurements confirm our expectations.
-We find strong quantum correlations for energy-correlated pairs of signal/idler modes with correlation coefficients in exceed of 10 -- significantly above the maximum classical value of 2.
-(Note that all measurements were done using a coincidence window widths of approximately three times the full width at half max (FWHM) of the coincidence peak.
-Narrowing the window width by a factor of three increases the cross correlation coefficient from 10 to 20, at the expense of a larger uncertainty.)
-In addition, when either the signal or the idler frequency is detuned, $g_{s,i}^{(2)}$ values below 2 can be observed.
-But note that the imperfect spectral filtering of the 795 nm photons manifests in some remaining quantum correlations next to the diagonal of the grid.
-The cross-talk can be avoided by using a narrower spectral filter, including a thulium-based quantum memory with appropriately programmed bandwidth \cite{askarani2020entanglement} (see the SM for numerical values of all measured cross correlation coefficients, including the ones measured at higher pump power).
+The results of these measurements confirm our expectations.
+We find strong quantum correlations for energy-correlated pairs of signal/idler modes with correlation coefficients up to 10, significantly above the maximum classical value of 2.
+All measurements relied on a coincidence window of approximately three FWHM of the coincidence peak.
+A 3-fold reduction of the window width increases $g_{s,i}^{(2)}$ from 10 to 20, but at the expense of a larger uncertainty.
+In addition, when either the signal or the idler mode is changed, the value for $g_{s,i}^{(2)}$ drops rapidly below 2.
+We attribute the small cross talk to the finite rejection of $795\,$nm photons outside the transmission bandwidth of the Tm$^{3+}$:LiNbO$_3$ filter, see Fig.\ref{fig:g2_map}(c).

+Finally, we expand the measurements to a grid of 20x20 spectral modes out of which 89 combinations were measured using the single collection fiber and no Tm$^{3+}$:LiNbO$_3$ filter.
+As depicted in Fig. \ref{fig:g2_map}(e) and described in the SM, we find similar results.

-\emph{Discussion and conclusion.} We demonstrated two key elements of a quantum repeater based on spectral multiplexing, namely a source of non-classically correlated photon pairs and a compatible detection setup.
+\emph{Discussion and conclusion.} Our demonstration combines the key elements of the quantum repeater architecture based on spectral multiplexing proposed in \cite{sinclair2014spectral}, namely a source of spectrally multiplexed quantum-correlated photon pairs, a compatible detection setup based on a VIPA, as well as quantum memory-anticipating spectral filtering in a Tm$^{3+}$:LiNbO$_3$ crystal.

-Our fully pigtailed, cavity-based SPDC source can be integrated efficiently into the quantum repeater architecture outlined in \cite{sinclair2014spectral}.
-The width of each spectral mode ---around 100 MHz---makes the emitted photons suitable for subsequent storage in Tm-based quantum memories.
-However the mode spacing---currently 6.5\,GHz---needs to be decreased to optimize the available memory bandwidth.
-Furthermore, the large excess loss at 1532 nm wavelength needs to be removed.
+While the fully pigtailed, cavity-based SPDC source currently generates energy-time entangled signal and idler photons, its output can easily be adjusted to create time-bin entangled photon pairs \cite{Brendel1999} with signal and idler photons of high spectral purity, as required for multi-photon interference such as a Bell-state measurement \cite{osorio2013purity}.
+The width of the signal modes---currently 1.5 GHz---makes the emitted photons suitable for subsequent storage in Tm-based quantum memories using the AFC protocol \cite{saglamyurek2011broadband}, a development that we anticipate by employing the Tm-based spectral filter.
+(Note that the line-width can be reduced by using a cavity with higher quality factor.)
+However, the current mode spacing of $6.5\,$GHz should be decreased to optimize the available memory bandwidth.
+Furthermore, in order to increase the coincidence rate, the excess loss at $1532\,$nm wavelength needs to be removed, most likely through better pigtail alignment.